queenisabaer/wishlist/README.md

   ![Favicon for Your Wish List Maker](documentation/images/favicon_readme.png)

-- **Colour Scheme:**<br>
+### Colour Scheme:

-The color palette was generated using the pipette function on the photo with the presents, which was also used for the favicon and logo.
-The main colors are glaucous, snow, pink and magenta.
+The colour palette was generated using the pipette function on the photo with the presents that was used as background.
+The main colours are glaucous, snow, pink and magenta.

 <details>
 <summary> Click here to see the colour palette </summary>